Andrewmat/login-form/README.md

 yarn install
 ```

-To use it in development mode, run `yarn start`
+* Run `yarn start:prod` and access http://localhost:5000

-To use it in production mode, run `yarn start:prod`
+* If you want to check development mode, run `yarn start` and access http://localhost:3000

-To run tests, run `yarn test`
+* To run the test suite, run `yarn test`

 ## Under the hood